MicrosoftDocs/power-automate-docs/articles/desktop-flows/inputs-outputs-desktop.md

   - enduser
 ---

-# Use inputs and outputs in desktop UI flows
+# Use inputs and outputs in Windows recorder (V1) flows

 Use inputs to pass information from an external source such as a database or any supported connector to the legacy software that UI flows automates.